muneebth/tsne-word-embedding/README.md

 # tsne-word-embedding
-Programme used to project the words having vector representation.
-It help to visualize, how efficiently words are represented
+Programme used to project the words .
+It help to visualize, how efficiently words are represented to vector space

 Input:
-  word2vecproj.json : which consist of word vectors and word name
+  glove25.txt: text file containing name with its vector representation of 25 dimension

   --->run the code by running python project.py